 Careers rarely develop the way we plan them.
 Our career path often takes many twists and turns, with particular events, choices and people influencing our direction.

-We asked Elaine Kelly from ESERO Ireland to give some advice for people considering this job:
+We asked Paul Harding from Public Appointments Service to give some advice for people considering this job:

 What are your interests?